 - Clearly indicate if it is the testimony from an accused or a witness, including his name, address, identity document, nationality and date of birth. - In the request explain the relation of such a person with the described facts, and why the statement or testimony is relevant to the investigation or process.
-Besides, annex a list of questions. - Indicate if some formality regulated by the law of the requesting State has to be observed in the execution of the request.
-Such requirements will be met provided that it is not contrary to Peruvian legislation.
+Besides, annex a list of questions. - Indicate if some formality regulated by the law of the requesting State has b.
+If documentary evidence is needed:

-Indicate if the requesting Authority may witness the testimony/statement, with prior authorisation of the required judge.
+- to be observed in the execution of the request.
+Such requirements will be met provided that it is not contrary to Peruvian legislation. - Indicate if the requesting Authority may witness the testimony/statement, with prior authorisation of the required judge.